MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 Between the Angolans there were also many groups of Namibian SWAPO freedom fighters, that searched revenge for Cassinga, and also the South African freedom fighters of the Umkhonto we Sizwe.
 Recently there are news speaking about at least 2000 SWAPO soldiers involved into the battle, but probably part of them were reserves, and they were barricaded not only at Cuito but also in other place of the region.

-Leader and Hero of the defense was the Cuban Leopoldo Cinta Frias, currently involved into politc, helped by the brave Angolans commanders Mateus Miguel Angelo nicknamed Vietnam and Josè Domingues Ngueto.
+Leader and Hero of the defence was the Cuban Leopoldo Cinta Frias, currently involved into politc, helped by the brave Angolans commanders Mateus Miguel Angelo nicknamed Vietnam and Josè Domingues Ngueto.
 Also the same Fidel Castro give important orders from Cuba.
-Leaders of the South African forces were Deon Ferreira and Jan Geldenhuys, while the UNITA bandits were led by Demosthenes Amos Chilingutila and Arlindo Pena
+Leaders of the South African forces were Deon Ferreira and Jan Geldenhuys, while the UNITA bandits were lead by Demosthenes Amos Chilingutila and Arlindo Pena

 A first stage of the battle was the aerial war.